 One of these, the most accredited at the moment, is that methane sources could be clustered around streams as these facilitate the spread of plants.
 A sort of chain effect: carbon frozen for thousands of years melts, becomes food for microbes that transform everything into methane, and the phenomenon accelerates.
 The flatter areas of the Arctic were 'green' areas and therefore are more prone to the phenomenon.

 Whatever the reason, it is clear that we need more research on the ground.
 The masses of water (or recent Arctic islands just because of the thaw) seem like a good starting point.
 Methane has a global warming potential about 30 times greater than carbon dioxide.
-Even if the Paris Agreement is respected, Arctic permafrost is expected to shrink by another 45%, unleashing these sources of methane and releasing an additional billions of tons of carbon and methane into the atmosphere.
+Even if the Paris Agreement is respected, Arctic permafrost is expected to shrink by another 45%, unleashing these sources of methane and releasing another billion tons of carbon and methane into the atmosphere.